aneurin-h/AFCH-McGill/AFCH@McGill/Fall2025/ECSE222/ECSE 222 Lecture 15.md

 The inputs have priority levels
 If 2+ inputs are 1, then the highest priority input determines the output NOT ONE-HOT ENCODED
-Encoders may also have an additional ouput  `z` which is 0 if all inputs are 0
+Encoders may also have an additional output  `z` which is 0 if all inputs are 0
+	`z` is analogous to the enable input of the decoder

 # Code Converters
 # Unsigned Number Multiplication